Dormilich/arindb-client/README.md

 The error handling depends on how your connection object handles HTTP errors.
 If the Reg-RWS returns an error payload, you can convert that to an object via `Payload::loadXML()` or you use the object you received from the web service call if your connection didn’t throw an exception.

+## Note

+All payloads and group elements are iterable and can therefore be used directly in a `foreach()` loop.
+Additionally, payloads can be serialised into JSON.

+All elements can be converted into a string.
+If there is an XML attribute associated with that element, you can access it as the object’s property.